Digital Currency

 Understandably, this comparison between physical and digital can be a little confusing.

 Physical currency, such as coins and bills, can come in a digital form.
-The U.S. dollar is a good example—the money you have in your bank account may not be in physical form (like banknotes in your wallet), but it is still a traditional form of currency.
+The U.S. dollar is a good example—the money you have in your bank account may not be in physical form (like banknotes in your wallet), but it is still a traditional form of currency, known technically as commercial bank money.

 While governments were slow to take digital currency seriously, consumers quickly got on board.
-And it’s consumers that still drive the desire for digital currency today.
+And it is consumers that still drive the desire for digital currency today.

 There are many different types of digital currency, but the most well-known and first on the market is Bitcoin.
 Other types of digital currency include Ethereum, Litecoin, XRP, and Bitcoin Cash.